Last Updated on: 18th September 2023, 10:17 am

 Do Tortoises Like Stroked or Petted?

 A tortoise’s shell is made of keratin, a type of protein.
-The shell, unlike your nails, is densely packed with nerve endings, making it sensitive to touch.
+Unlike your nails, the shell is densely packed with nerve endings, making it sensitive to touch.

 Many tortoises enjoy tactile stimuli, like stroking and scratching.
 So, when engaging or playing with a tortoise, you can touch its shell and scratch its head.

 If it stretches its neck and seems like it’s enjoying itself, this signifies that your tortoise likes being petted or stroked.
-If you do this every couple of days, your tortoise will connect with you.
+If you do this every few days, your tortoise will connect with you.

 Do Tortoises Like Being Handled?